 Here’s a guide on CBD for beginners.

-Some people may only need 10 milligrams or 20 milligrams to have any effect, whereas other people may need 100 milligrams or more.
 Therefore, we recommend starting slowly and then increasing your dosage as needed.
 Our own Botany Farms Pink Lemonade CBD Gummies are a great starting point.

 CBD for Panic Attacks FAQ